google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 <!--
 By default every decision tree in the random forest will split until every leaf node is as pure as it can be.
 This can lead to overfitting.
-You can try to prevent this by setting a max depth on the tree.
+You can prevent this by setting a max depth on the tree.

 Can you think of how this parameter might be harmful?